 Many cats simply won’t use a dirty box.
 Even if your cat has always been a trooper about getting his paws dirty, he might be getting picky in old age.
 Try to scoop the box daily or even twice daily.

-- Add another box.
-If Panda already has a bad association with the old box, you might be best off trying a new box.
+If your cat already has a bad association with the old box, you might be best off trying a new box.
 If your current boxes are deep and covered, try a shallow box in another area of the basement.

 Depending on where he’s peeing and pooping, a good short-term solution is to block off the areas he’s using as an alternate box.
 Closing him into a small area (like a bathroom) with his box can also help kickstart litterbox habits.

 Get something like Eco 88 or Nature’s Miracle and a blacklight.
 Go through the house and find all of your cat’s old accidents and clean the crap out of them.
 If your cat smells old urine or feces in a corner of the basement, he might think it’s a good idea to pee there again.
 So clean it really well using a cleaner that’s made for pet urine!

-- Increase Panda’s daily mental enrichment.
-This could mean playing music when you’re at work, giving him some daily play sessions with a good wand toy (even if he just watches it), giving him daily treats through a puzzle toy, or just spending more time with him.
+This could mean playing music when you’re at work, giving him some daily play sessions with a good wand toy (even if he just watches it), giving him daily treats through a puzzle toy or just spending more time with him.
 All of this will help reduce his stress level.
 Remember, stress is often the root of litterbox issues!

 Again, this stuff seems like voodoo stuff – but Feliway can really help in some cases.
 It’s a calming pheromone that you can put into a wall diffuser or use as a spray.
 I know plenty of people who swear by it.
 As far as I can tell, it can’t hurt.